puzzle/dagger-techlab/content/en/docs/01/_index.md

 #### Boolean Arguments

-To pass a boolean argument to a Dagger Function, simply add the corresponding flag:
+To pass a Boolean argument to a Dagger Function, simply add the corresponding flag:

 * To set the argument to true: `--foo=true`, or simply `--foo`
 * To set the argument to false: `--foo=false`